Atmajo/times-real-estate/readme.md

 │   ├── featureAmenitiesRouter.ts
 │   ├── propertyRouter.ts
 │   ├── propertyContactRouter.ts
+│   ├── contactRouter.ts
+│   ├── collectionRouter.ts
-│   └── contactRouter.ts
+│   └── requestTourRouter.ts
 └── schemas/
-    └── index.ts (updated with all new schemas)
+    └── index.ts (updated with Collection and RequestTour schemas)
 ```

 ## Updated Files
-- `src/schemas/index.ts` - Added validation schemas for all new models
+- `src/schemas/index.ts` - Added validation schemas for all new models including Collection and RequestTour
-- `src/routers/index.ts` - Added all new routes to the main router
+- `src/routers/index.ts` - Added all new routes including Collections and Request Tours to the main router
 - Fixed existing area controllers (they were incorrectly using developer logic)

+## Latest Updates (Collections & Request Tours)
+- Added user-scoped Collections functionality for saving favorite properties
+- Added Request Tours functionality for scheduling property viewings
+- Implemented proper user authentication and authorization
+- Added comprehensive validation schemas with enum support
+- Integrated new endpoints into the main router with proper middleware protection

 All endpoints follow RESTful conventions and maintain consistency with your existing codebase architecture.